Top 100 Trial Lawyers

 Grand Larceny in the Fourth Degree is a New York felony theft crime.
 Grand Larceny in the Fourth Degree is the next most serious theft offense after Petit Larceny, and applies in situations where the value of the goods allegedly stolen exceeds $1,000, as well as in other specific instances.
 Grand Larceny in the Fourth Degree is a Class E felony.

-The Elements of Grand Larceny in the Fourth Degree
+Grand Larceny in the Fourth Degree Elements

-However, in addition, the prosecution must prove one or more of the following facts: The value of the property allegedly stolen exceeded $1,000;
+However, in addition, the government must establish one or more of the following facts:

 • The property was some sort of public record;